thorfinnurp/Babysteps-Support/README.md

 **Information Collection and Use**

-We do not collect any personally identifiable information from users of our Service.
-All data entered into the app, such as baby's birth date, checklist items, or milestone progress, is stored locally on your device only.
-This data is not transmitted to us or any third parties.
+We use TelemetryDeck (telemetrydeck.com) to collect privacy-friendly, non-personally identifiable analytics to help us understand product usage and improve the app.
+TelemetryDeck collects a device identifier and product interaction events.
+This data is not linked to your identity, is not used for tracking across apps or websites, and is used only for analytics.
+Aside from these analytics signals, data you enter in the app (e.g., birth date, checklist items, milestone progress) is stored locally on your device and is not transmitted to us or other third parties.

 **Log Data**